A General Framework for the Semantics of Type Theory: Introduction

 In \cref{sec:natural-models-type} we review natural models of type theories.
 Natural models are described in terms of presheaves, but we will work with \emph{discrete fibrations} instead of presheaves.
 In \cref{sec:type-theories-their} we introduce a notion of a category equipped with a class of representable arrows and call it a \emph{representable map category}.
 A type theory is then defined to be a (small) representable map category.
 We also define the \(2\)-category \(\Mod_{\tth}\) of models of a type theory \(\tth\).

 The rest of the paper splits into two branches independent of each other.
 One branch (\cref{sec:logical-framework}) is devoted to giving examples of our type theories.
-A \emph{logical framework} is still useful for defining type theories in our setting.
 We introduce a logical framework whose signatures can be identified with representable map categories.
 We construct a \emph{syntactic representable map category} from a signature of the logical framework and show that the syntactic representable map category of a signature has an appropriate universal property (\cref{thm:syntactic-LF-category}).
 Using the universal property, we concretely describe the \(2\)-category of models of a type theory defined in the logical framework (\cref{thm:models-of-syntactic-lf-category}).

 On the other branch (\cref{sec:bi-initial-models,sec:internal-languages}), we develop the semantics of our type theories.
 In \cref{sec:bi-initial-models} we construct a \emph{bi-initial model} of a type theory (\cref{thm:initial-model}).
 We also introduce the notion of a democratic model here.
 In \cref{sec:internal-languages} we define the category \(\Theory_{\tth}\) of theories over a type theory \(\tth\) and show the main results.
 Using bi-initial models we construct the left bi-adjoint of the internal language \(2\)-functor \(\iL_{\tth} : \Mod_{\tth} \to \Theory_{\tth}\) (\cref{thm:internal-language-adjunction}).
 We then show that this bi-adjunction induces a bi-equivalence \(\Mod_{\tth}^{\dem} \simeq \Theory_{\tth}\) (\cref{thm:bi-equivalence-th-mod}).